Article

 Relationship of Parties

-This category hinges on the question of how the worker and the business perceive each other in terms of intent concerning control.
-What does “intent concerning control” mean?
+This category depends on how the worker and the business perceive each other in terms of intent concerning control.
+Here are some triggers:

-• Intent of parties/written contracts: a written agreement or contract describing the worker as an independent contractor, methods of payment, expenses to be reimbursed, etc.
+• Intent of parties/written contracts: A written agreement or contract describing the worker as an independent contractor, methods of payment, expenses to be reimbursed, etc.

-• Employee benefits: providing a worker with benefits, including paid vacation or sick pay, health insurance, life insurance, etc.
+• Employee benefits: Providing a worker with benefits, including paid vacation or sick pay, health insurance, life insurance, etc.

-• Regular business activity: services performed by the individual are a key aspect of the regular business of the organization.
+• Regular business activity: Services performed by the individual are a key aspect of the regular business of the organization.

 Expand Full Article